-Typical landscape maintenance practices can produce stormwater contaminants such as pesticides, soil, fertilizers, and debris which can pollute receiving waterways.
-Maintaining an attractive campus landscape can require considerable efforts in pruning, dressing, watering, and fertilizing.
-Steps can be taken to reduce the harmful effects of these practices on the stormwater system and water flowing into waterways by reducing the number of inputs and waste, and by keeping maintenance crews adequately trained in Best Management Practices.
-GCC should never apply any de-icing agents containing urea or other forms of nitrogen or phosphorus to parking lots, roadways, and sidewalks, or other paved surfaces.
+Typical landscape maintenance practices can produce contaminants which may pollute receiving waterways.
+Maintaining an attractive campus landscape can involve activities such as pruning, mulching, watering, and fertilizing.
+Steps can be taken to reduce the harmful effects of these practices on the storm sewer system and receiving waterways by keeping maintenance crews adequately trained in best management practices.

+Nutrient Management Plans are developed for all lands owned by GCC.
+Application of fertilizer shall not exceed maximum application rates established by the current Nutrient Management Plans or manufacturer's recommendations.
+Staff should never apply any de-icing agents containing urea or other forms of nitrogen or phosphorus to parking lots, roadways, sidewalks, or other paved surfaces.